1980 murders of U.S. missionaries in El Salvador: Murders

 Kazel and Donovan, who were based in La Libertad, drove to El Salvador International Airport on the afternoon of December 2 to pick up two Maryknoll Sisters returning from a Maryknoll conference in Managua, Nicaragua.
 Kazel and Donovan were under surveillance by a National Guardsman at the time, who telephoned his commander.
 Acting on orders from the commander, five National Guardsmen changed out of uniform and continued to stake out the airport.
 Donovan and Kazel returned to pick up Clarke and Ford, who were returning from the same conference, on a flight due at 7:00 pm, which landed at 9:11 pm.
 The five Guardsmen stopped the four women's vehicle after they left the airport.
 They were taken to a relatively isolated spot where they were beaten, raped and murdered by the soldiers.

 Peasants living nearby had seen the women's white van drive to an isolated spot at about 10 p.m. on December 2 and then heard machine gun fire followed by single shots, three hours after the flight was due.
 They saw five men flee the scene in the white van, with the lights on and the radio blaring.
 The van would be found later that night on fire at the side of the airport road.
 Later, the women's bodies with knife wounds were found in a ditch.

-Early the next morning, December 3, they found the bodies of the four women and were told by local authorities — a judge, three members of the National Guard, and two commanders — to bury them in a common grave in a nearby field.
-The peasants did so, but informed their parish priest, Father Paul Schindler, and the news reached Óscar Romero's successor Arturo Rivera y Damas and the United States Ambassador to El Salvador, Robert White.Their shallow grave was exhumed the next day, December 4, in front of 15 reporters, Sisters Alexander and Dorsey and several missionaries, and Ambassador White.
+Early the next morning, December 3, the peasants found the bodies of the four women and were told by local authorities — a judge, three members of the National Guard, and two commanders — to bury them in a common grave in a nearby field.
+The peasants did so, but informed their parish priest, Father Paul Schindler, and the news reached Óscar Romero's successor Arturo Rivera y Damas and the United States Ambassador to El Salvador, Robert White.Their shallow grave was exhumed the next day, December 4, in front of Sisters Alexander and Dorsey, fifteen reporters, several missionaries, and Ambassador White.
 Donovan's body was the first exhumed; then Kazel's; then Clarke's; and last, that of Ita Ford.
 On December 5, a Mass of the Resurrection was said by Bishop Arturo Rivera y Damas; and on December 6, the bodies of Jean Donovan and Dorothy Kazel were flown out for burial.
 Donovan's body was returned to her parents in Sarasota, Florida, while Kazel's was taken back to her hometown of Cleveland, where she was buried in All Souls Cemetery in Chardon, Ohio.
 The bodies of the Maryknoll sisters, Clarke and Ford, were buried in Chalatenango, El Salvador, in keeping with Maryknoll practice.